mathmaid/obsidian-callout-organizer/README.md

 - **Create Links**: Drag any callout to your editor to create a link
 - **Block IDs**: Block IDs are automatically generated when needed
 - **Embed Mode**: Toggle embed links in settings for `![[...]]` vs `[[...]]` format
+- **Hidden Filenames**: Enable "Hide file names in links" to create cleaner links with aliases

 ## Potential Problems